hopedeveloper08/university-chatbot/docs/rag-methods.md

 ### Implementation:
 - These techniques can be automated using an intelligent agent (e.g., an LLM) before performing the retrieval step.
 - The transformed query helps in retrieving more accurate and contextually relevant chunks.

+## Reranking

+Reranking is used to improve the quality of retrieved results by applying a second-level ranking after the initial similarity-based retrieval.

+### How It Works:
+- After retrieving and ranking chunks based on cosine similarity, a second ranking is performed using more advanced techniques.

+### Techniques:
+1. **LLM-based Reranking**: Use a large language model to evaluate and reorder the top results based on relevance to the query.
+2. **Keyword-based Reranking**: Score and rank the chunks based on the presence and importance of individual query keywords.
+3. **FlashRank**: A powerful, lightweight and fast algorithm.

+This step refines the final set of retrieved chunks for better response quality.